How to Decide if an App Is Safe

 If you need help learning how to install an app on an Android phone, take a look at this article from Google about how to use the Play Store.
 If you are an iPhone user, this article from Apple will help you learn how to install apps using the App Store.

-Randolph County Cooperative Extension also offers a free service called Tech Tutoring.
+N.C.
+Cooperative Extension, Randolph County Center also offers a free service called Tech Tutoring.
 You can call our office to sign up for a free tutoring session to help you learn how to use apps or any other basic smartphone or computer skill you want to master.
 If you are interested in Tech Tutoring, call 336-318-6002 to schedule an appointment.